CSLewin/NeonSunset/NEON SUNET.md

 When it becomes necessary to determine the order in which people react to something--usually combat, but you never know with these things--each relevant player and NPC rolls **1d10 + Grace + Luck**, the result of which is their initiative.
 Combat turn order runs from highest to lowest initiative.

-During combat, a character's **turn** represents a few seconds of action.
+During combat, a character's **turn** represents about three seconds of action.
 A combat **round** is complete when all characters participating in the combat have taken their turn.
 Reroll initiative for anyone still active at the start of each new round.

 ## Actions